JonathanMcDonagh/WIT-Lost-And-Found/README.md

   - Lost Item Description
   - Items can be liked

-Their is also a users model which includes the following fields:
+There is also a users model which includes the following fields:
   - Email
   - Name
   - Password
   - Posts

-The routes inlcuded are:
+The routes included are:

 ITEMS:
   - Find all items
   - Find total likes